Saint Asonia: Formation and self-titled album (2015–2018)

-On May 2, 2016, Saint Asonia released a cover of the Phil Collins song, "I Don't Care Anymore", which was later released in the iTunes Store on May 6, 2016.
+On April 29, 2016, Saint Asonia released a cover of the Phil Collins song, "I Don't Care Anymore" on their YouTube channel, which was later released in the iTunes Store on May 6, 2016.

 On June 5, 2017, drummer Rich Beddoe confirmed that he had left Saint Asonia on good terms to do other things.
 On July 12, 2017, the band played their first show with Mike Mushok's former Staind bandmate Sal Giancarelli on drums.
 Lowery departed the band during the summer of 2018 to join Seether full-time and was replaced by Art of Dying bassist and Gontier's cousin Cale Gontier.
-On February 21, 2019, Saint Asonia announced that they signed with Spinefarm Records and that a follow-up album to their self-titled album was in the works.